 At least one software giant has moved from a passive to an active role in reaping personal information from the web such as cellphone metadata.
-Apple, a company long known for stability, by 2013 takes a new stance: AppleCare Support pressures customers, wheedles, maneuvers in single-minded fashion with one goal in mind: To convince a customer to change over from Chat or Email to a telephone call.
+Apple, a company long known for stability, by 2013 takes a new stance: AppleCare Support pressures its customers, wheedles, and maneuvers toward one fixed goal: To convince a customer to change over from Chat or Email to a telephone call.
 Technical questions a customer might bring to AppleCare no longer weigh on the scale.

 Review of my experience: On June 7, 2013 I bought an iPod Touch from Future Shop.
 Being new, the iPod was eligible for AppleCare Support.
 The initial issue was that my iPod would not connect to iTunes.
 Later there emerged a discrepancy between the purchase date on my receipt versus the date on record at Apple.
 The date had to be resolved to restore my full warranty period.

 Diligently I searched tutorials and forums but found no answers.
 Then I tried Apple Support.
 I logged in with my Apple ID, entered my device serial number, and chose a contact method: Chat (real-time communication done in writing in a browser window).

 On June 18, 2013 I had two Chat sessions (duration 89 and 80 minutes).
 Over the two sessions, Apple subjected me to 15 separate demands to change over to a telephone call, despite my steadfast plea that I preferred written contact.
 My inquiries about iTunes and the purchase date went unsolved.